wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 }
 ```

-You can also upload the policy using the CLI, assuming you are logged in with enough permisions:
+You can also upload the policy using the CLI, assuming you are logged in with enough permissions:

 ```sh
 $ aws s3api create-bucket --bucket your-bucket-name --region us-east-1